Seleucid army: Argyraspides

 The principle guard infantry of the Seleucid army was the 'Silver-Shields', or Argyraspides.
 They were a permanently embodied guard unit, which was formed from the sons of military settlers.
 They were armed in the Macedonian manner with a sarissa and fought in the phalanx formation, much like the other Hellenistic armies of the time.
 The Argyraspides were probably a corps of about 10,000 men.

+Agema of the hypaspists

+The agema had a full name, the agema of the hypaspists.
+The absence of mention of them in detailed writings about the Seleucid campaigns may be due to their having retained only the second half of their name, being called the hypaspists.
+They formed a crack force within the infantry guardsmen corps.
+There were 1000 argyraspides of the royal guard at the right flank led by the king at the Battle of Magnesia in 190 BC.